JacobPilawa/manga_widget/README.md

 I wanted to do some visualization of the MANGA IFU data, and I came across the package [marvin](https://sdss-marvin.readthedocs.io/en/latest/index.html) which helps you do that.
 The documentation and tutorials are the primary inspiration and guide for this widget.

-There are essentially a bunch of sub-functions which do various analyses on the MANGA data.
-One set of routines produces plots of the gas and stellar kinematics.
-The other set of routines finds the spaxels which are labelled "star-forming" from their BPT diagram placement, and uses some stellar population models to infer the stellar mass and stellar surface density of a galaxy.
-It results in a nice plot of the "spatially resolved stellar surface density-gas phase metallicity relation."
+The purpose of the widget is to visualize (i) the kinematics of stars and gas in galaxies, and (ii) plot the mass-metallicity relation of star-forming spaxels (based on BPT diagram placement) compared to the mass-metallicity relation of Barerra-Ballestros+2016.
+There are two functions that do these tasks, called ``run_kinematics'' and ``run_metallicity'' respectively.
+The widget.ipynb shows two example function calls.
 All you need to do is specify the object_name, which in this case refers to the mange "plateifu" number (which is almost universally reported in the literature).
 There are sample plots included in the ``kinematic_plots'' and ``metallicity_plots'' directories in case you don't want to run the functions yourself.
 They can take a minute to run.

+I think this widget could be useful in a variety of ways.
+First, I am a big fan of the plots that are made as a result, and I think they could be useful in lecture or presentations (maybe with slight modification).
+I think they also can help students make connections between morphology and kinematics, as well as morphology and star formation given the spatially resolved spectral maps that are plotted as a result.
+In creating this widget, I gained a better understanding of BPT diagrams as well, which might transfer to folks using this widget.

 ## Instructions